anamikamnnit/anamikamnnit.github.io/_pages/about.md

 classes: wide
 ---

 I am Anamika Shukla.
 I come from Lucknow, a city in India famous for its cultural history.
-I completed my BTech in Information Technology from Motilal Nehru National Institute of Technology (MNNIT).
+I completed my B.Tech in Information Technology from Motilal Nehru National Institute of Technology (MNNIT).

 I work in the fields of Program & Product Management, Technology, HCI & Design.
 I am passionate about what I do.
 I like brainstorming, observing, & acquiring the knowledge about new cutting edge technologies.
 I am not a feminist, though I support multiple Women in Technology initiatives.
 I believe there is lot that we get from society & believe in Giving back to the society for human welfare.